Hot Boyz (song)

 "Hot Boyz" is a song by American rapper Missy Elliott featuring background vocals from American singer Lil' Mo.
 The remix version of the song was an urban hit featuring Nas, Eve and Q-Tip.
 The remix broke the record for most weeks at number-one on the US R&B chart on the issue dated January 15, 2000; as well as spending 18 weeks at number one on the Hot Rap Singles from December 4, 1999, to March 25, 2000, a record not broken until "Old Town Road" by Lil Nas X in 2019.
 The song also reached number 5 on the US Hot 100 on January 15, 2000.
 In the UK, the song became the biggest hit from the Da Real World album; it peaked at #18, being Missy's sixth top 40 and fourth top 20 solo success.
 On February 4, 2000 the song was certified Platinum by the Recording Industry Association of America.

+"Hot Boyz" would rank as the number-one rap song on the Billboard Year-End Hot Rap Singles of 2000.